rlannon/SINx86/docs/Methods.md

 ### `this` parameter

 Like C++ and Java, the keyword `this` is used to denote the structure in reference to which the method is being called.
-By default, `this` is of the type `ref<T>`, but the type may be explicitly stated and changed to `ptr<T>`; for example:

-    def string myStruct::get_name(alloc ref<myStruct> this)

-or

-    def string myStruct::get_name(alloc ptr<myStruct> this)

-However, if `ptr` is used, then the appropriate syntax must be used; instead of `this.name`, you must say `(*this).name`.

-This reflects the reality that `this` is always the first parameter to a non-static method, and will be passed in `rsi` under [SINCALL](Calling%20Convention).
-Because of this, it is actually possible in SIN to call methods without the use of the dot operator; for example:

-    alloc myStruct m: construct {
-        size: 0,
-        name: "m",
-    }

-    m.get_name();
-    myStruct::get_name(m);

-Both of these syntaxes are acceptable.
-This is because `this` is the first parameter, but one which is resolved with the dot operator if the Simula-style syntax is used (`struct.member`).
-This is considered syntactic sugar in SIN.
-However, since the dot operator syntax is much more widely-known, it is generally better to utilize it.

-Note that declaring methods outside of a class is different; non-member functions may not use the keyword `this`, they may not access private members, and they will undergo different name decoration (thus meaning their names have more limited capability for reuse).
+Unlike C++, `this` is always a reference, not a pointer.

 ### Name decoration